deanmoses/tacocat-gallery-react-ampersand/README.md

-Prototype HTML5 front end for tacocat.com's photo site using the following technologies:
+A prototype HTML5/javascript front end for tacocat.com's photo site.

+Uses the following technologies:
 * [React.js](http://facebook.github.io/react/) - A component-based Javascript View layer that I'm madly in love with.  *So* much easier than Backbone views.
 And so fast.
 * [Ampersand.js](http://ampersandjs.com/) - Very similiar to Backbone.js but fully embraces tiny modules, npm, and browserify.
 I use it for its Models and Routing, not its Views.
 * [Browserify](http://browserify.org/) - the first javascript dependency management system that I can actually get working.
 I *hate* AMD and Require.js and their ilk.
 Browserify does its business using NPM and Node.js and I love it.